 The inherited Bos Indicus traits of pelvic structure, calf shape and low birth weight make for very easy calving, which can be used to great advantage in crossbreeding programs using high-growth sires.

-The breed’s maternal instincts are strong, with cows extremely possessive of their young.
-Cows are willing to defend their young against predators and care for them in adverse conditions.
+The breed’s maternal instincts are strong.
+Droughtmaster cows are attentive to their calves and care for them in adverse conditions.